clemgal/height_dept/README.md

 # height_dept
 this code is going to compute the mean height of all french departments.
+Hello world, I just added this line locally.